 "I think Putin is a master of phrases.
 But in fact it's obvious that the civil peace is in fact undermined by the rigging of elections, undemocratic authorities and their unwillingness to go," said Gennady Gudkov, an opposition leader.

 Aware that he faces skepticism from investors as well as the political opposition, Putin reiterated his commitment to a sound fiscal policy, a floating currency and free capital flows.

-Putin said Russia would not impose restrictions on capital flows - $80 billion left the country last year in a sign of a lack of confidence in its economy - and underlined how far it has come since the Soviet Union collapsed in 1991.
+He said Russia would not impose restrictions on capital flows, $80 billion left the country last year in a sign of a lack of confidence in its economy, and underlined how far it has come since the Soviet Union collapsed in 1991.